bbulls14/2-opt_travelling_salesman/README.md

 - Repeat until no further improvements can be made.

 ### Constraints Considered
-- Delivery deadlines must be met.
+- Packages' deadlines must be met.
-- There must be 2 drives and up to 3 vehicles, only two trucks can be out at one time.
+- There must be 2 drivers and up to 3 vehicles, only two trucks can be out at one time.
 - Package constraints: some packages must go on the same truck, others are arriving late, and some require an address update while in transit.
-  - due to complexity of updating transit address in transit, exact constraints are considered
+  - due to complexity of updating addresses in transit and returning to the depot to pick up late packages, "hard-coded" solutions are implemented

 ## Implementation Details